-Last week, Superior Court Judge Stephen Scarlett denied an immunity motion for Presley, saying defense attorneys did not prove their client reasonably believed that deadly force was necessary to defend himself when he shot Green multiple times.
+Superior Court Judge Stephen Scarlett found defense attorneys for Zechariah Presley did not prove their client reasonably believed that deadly force was necessary to defend himself from death or bodily harm when he shot Tony Green multiple times as he fled from a traffic stop last summer.

 DOCUMENT: View a PDF copy of the judge's ruling